 - Dashboard warning light

 How much does it cost to fix a torque converter?
-Depending on parts and labor, repair/replacement costs range from about $500 to over $1,500 at a shop.
-In many cases, it’s best to replace a faulty torque converter rather than attempt a repair.
+Depending on components and labor, repair/replacement costs range from about $500 to over $1,500 at a shop.
+In many cases, it’s advisable to replace a faulty torque converter rather than attempt a repair.

-This guide will examine the above symptoms and costs in more detail.
+This guide will examine the above symptoms and costs in greater depth.
 We will also review what causes torque converter failure and what can happen if you ignore the issue and continue driving.

 Want to learn more about how torque converters work?
-Check out this clear-cut visual explanation by Lesics, a renowned YouTube engineering channel.
+Check out this clear visual explanation by Lesics, a renowned YouTube engineering channel.

 Table of ContentsShow